- California Test for Employment

 - Main Test

-Does the principal (you) have the right to direct and control the manner and means in which the worker carries out the job?
+Does the principal (you) have the right to control the manner and means in which the worker carries out the job?
 The right of direction and control, whether or not exercised, is the most important factor in determining an employment relationship.
 The right to discharge a worker at will and without cause is strong evidence for the right of direction and control.
 When it is not clear whether you have the right to direct and control the worker, you must look further into the actual working relationship by weighing the ten secondary factors.

 - Secondary Factors